 Thursday 28 November 2019

-The final part of the series provide an introduction to height transfer, ellipsoids, geoid, the Australian Height Datum (AHD) and the development of AUSGeoid2020.
-Furthermore, we will introduce a new reference surface for heights in Australia; the Australian Vertical Working Surface (AVWS).
-We will describe how and when AVWS can be used and the benefits compared to AHD.
+The final part of the series provided an introduction to height transfer, ellipsoids, geoid, the Australian Height Datum (AHD) and the development of AUSGeoid2020.
+Furthermore, we introduced a new reference surface for heights in Australia; the Australian Vertical Working Surface (AVWS).
+We described how and when AVWS can be used and the benefits compared to AHD.